Jean Grey: What If?

-X-Men Noir

-In X-Men Noir, Jean Grey is depicted as the grifter for the X-Men, a group of sociopathic teenagers recruited by Professor Charles Xavier.
-Adept at running scams, she had a reputation of controlling the minds of men.
-She is seemingly found murdered, covered in slash marks, in the opening of the series.
-It is revealed later, however, that the victim was in fact Anne-Marie Rankin, whom Jean switched places with in order to collect the millions Anne-Marie was to inherit.
-She is also revealed to be a complete sociopath, who does what she does not because of any past trauma, but because that's just what she is.
-She then dies when she is tackled off the roof of a building by Robert Halloway.

 X-Men Forever

 In Chris Claremont's X-Men Forever, Jean is in nearly all respects the same character as the mainline Marvel Universe character.
 Her flirtations with Logan are explored more in-depth in the first few issues of the title, and she confesses shortly after Logan's death that she loved him.
 She and Scott both recognize their romantic relationship is over, due to the revelations.
 Claremont has also shown that Jean still possesses the Phoenix Force, and has manifested it twice, once in the first issue to subdue Fabian Cortez after he has apparently killed Logan and Kitty Pryde, and again to attack Storm in retaliation for her killing of Logan.
 She has, recently, been acknowledged as the field leader of the team during Cyclops' leave of absence.
 Jean continues to demonstrate signs of the Phoenix Force and wears a new blue and gold X-Men uniform which is cut in a similar style to her old Phoenix costume.
 After dealing with Logan's loss Jean began a relationship with the Beast but it ended after he sacrificed himself.
 With Cyclops's return, Jean began to share leadership of the X-Men with him and eventually she would be reunited with the true Storm.
 In the finale of the series, it is hinted that she and Scott resume their relationship.